Parent page: Programming Applications

-The directory ~/.emacs.d/ is the location for additional per-user Emacs-specific files written in Emacs Lisp programming language.
+The directory ~/.emacs.d/ is the location for additional per-user Emacs-specific files written in the Emacs Lisp programming language.
 Since it is located in the home directory (~/), it is unique for each user, just like the ~/.emacs init file.

-The Emacs Wiki is a community website which collects ELisp code, questions and answers related to ELisp code and style; introductions to ELisp packages and links to their sources; complete manuals or documentation fragments; comments on features, differences, and history of different Emacs versions, flavors, and ports; jokes; pointers to clones and Emacs look-alikes, as well as references to other Emacs related information on the Web.
+The Emacs Wiki is a community website which collects Elisp code, questions and answers related to Elisp code and style; introductions to Elisp packages and links to their sources; complete manuals or documentation fragments; comments on features, differences, and history of different Emacs versions, flavors, and ports; jokes; pointers to Emacs clones and lookalikes, as well as references to other Emacs related information on the Web.